japajoe/fontrendererdemo/README.md

 - Handles new line characters
 - No crash on unknown glyphs
 - Renders multiple fonts at once
+- Well defined abstraction, easy to integrate into existing projects

 # Dependencies
 Everything is included: